 At Floor Decor Design Center, we consider it critical to discuss expectations with our customers and do so with two assessments: a job assessment and a design assessment.

 The Job Assessment

 Understanding how your new flooring will perform and keep its like-new look for years to come starts with a proper job site assessment to identify your needs.

 On all projects where we do the installation, we perform an onsite assessment of your project or job.
 Some companies just use a measuring service that may or may not be qualified to do a proper analysis.
 Usually, they are contracted to take room measurements and that is all.

 At Floor Decor, we try to anticipate any issues or red flags that may arise during the installation.

 You'll want to be sure whoever is measuring for your new floor knows about flooring installation.

 Most times the design assessment happens when you first visit the showroom.

 This is when we will ask questions to help guide you to a flooring product that will meet your design and performance expectations.

-After a job site assessment, it is sometimes necessary to re-select what you initially your chose at the showroom because it is not compatible either for job site conditions or performance needs.
+After a job site assessment, it is sometimes necessary to re-select what you initially chose at the showroom because it is not compatible either with job site conditions or performance needs.